DM2-ND/Table-of-Contents/README.md

     - **Leading author:** Daheng Wang (dwang8@nd.edu)
     - **Usage:** Given user behavior data (e.g., reading behaviors on News App), can we learn user representations that preserve spatiotemporal patterns of a variety of periodicity (e.g., hourly, weekly, and weekday patterns)?
 The representations can be used for demongraphic prediction (sex, age, etc.) and recommendation.
     - **Novelty:** It leverages the Calendar System as a knowledge graph to enhance graph neural networks on temporal graph data of user behaviors.
+  - **1.2.1.
+CoEvoGNN**
+    - **Paper:** *Learning Attribute-Structure Co-Evolutions in Dynamic Graphs* (**KDD-DLG 2020 Best Paper**) [\[download\]](http://www.meng-jiang.com/pubs/coevognns-dlg20/coevognns-dlg20-paper.pdf)
+    - **Leading author:** Daheng Wang (dwang8@nd.edu)
+    - **Usage:** It learns node embeddings for forecasting change of node attributes and birth and death of links over time.
+    - **Novelty:** It is a novel framework for modeling dynamic attributed graph sequence.
+It preserves the impact of earlier graphs on the current graph by embedding generation through the sequence.
+It has a temporal self-attention mechanism to model long-range dependencies in the evolution.
+Moreover, it optimizes model parameters jointly on two dynamic tasks, attribute inference and link prediction over time.
+So the model can capture the coevolutionary patterns of attribute change and link formation.
 - **1.2.
 Learning Node Complementarity**
   - **1.2.1.
 LearnSuc** [\[lab repo\]](https://github.com/DM2-ND/Learnsuc)
     - **Paper:** *Multi-Type Itemset Embedding for Learning Behavior Success* (**KDD 2018**) [\[download\]](http://www.meng-jiang.com/pubs/learnsuc-kdd18/learnsuc-kdd18-paper.pdf)